pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 ## How I Started

-I was studying app development at home and game development at school (Skyro.ai).
-At some point I thought - how can I combine these two things to learn something new?
+I was studying app development at home and game development at school ([skyro.ai](https://skyro.ai/)).
+At some point I thought "how can I combine these two things to learn something new?"

 I searched for tutorials online and found Cheat Engine.
 Started with the basics, then moved to dnSpy for Unity games, and now I'm combining everything with C++ for more advanced stuff.